williamdunstanmorris/williamdunstanmorris.github.io/_posts/technology-politics/2019-01-31-why-do-i-like-php.md

 With Java as one of my backbones when learning the world of computer science, I do enjoy the fact that PHP offers you great ways of using object orientated programming concepts.
 For instance, I really like `singleton` declaration in PHP.
 Something within a class, like:

+In PHP, remember the difference between using the `self` and `$this->member` keywords when writing OO classes. `self::$member` refers to the class itself, whereas `$this->member` refers to the current object in question.
+With a singleton design, `self::$member` is what we should be using, to access a static member.

 ```

 // Hold the class instance.